habeebsl/Balance-Scale-Activity/ProjectPlan.md

 ### **Step 1: Front-End Development**

 1. **Implement Balance Scale Component**
-    - For interactive and realistic physics, I’m using Matter.js.
+    - Matter.js for physics properties and fluid balance scale animations.
     - Create a Vue component for the balance scale with adjustable settings.
     - Include animations and feedback to indicate when the scale is balanced.
 2. **Design User Interface**
     - Use Vue.js to create an easy-to-use game layout.
-    - Create sections for progress indicators, score monitoring, and activity instructions.
-    - Make sure your website is mobile and desktop friendly.
+    - Make the website mobile and desktop friendly.
 3. **Add Interactivity**
     - As users engage with the balance scale, give them real-time feedback.